OLIMEX/ESP32-P4-PC/SOFTWARE/ESP-IDF/p4_production_test/README.md

 ========================= SETUP ===============

-The project was tested with ESP-IDF v5.5 (if you already have itm just skip to point 5.)
+The project was tested with ESP-IDF v5.5 (if you already have it just skip to point 5.)

 Settup up ESP-IDF 5.5: